jjj11x/stc_rpncalc/README.md

 ## Programming with stcgal

 Run `stcgal` as shown below, replacing `stc_rpncalc/main.hex` with the actual path to the main.hex you built.
-There are also prebuilt binaries in the `binaries` directory.
+There are also prebuilt binaries in the Releases section of github.
 In this example, I'm programming at a relatively high line rate of 230,400 bits/s.
 This works very reliably, but you may want to try at a slower speed to start (omit the `-b 230400` option), especially when using an inline resistor and diode.

 ~~~~
 $ ./stcgal.py -P stc15 -b 230400 stc_rpncalc/main.hex